aQuasi/HelpingOut/README.md

 # HelpingOut
-Helping me boy out with some simple "if" conditions
+Helping my boy out with some simple "if" conditions